Active Substance: empagliflozin

 The most common side effect with Jardiance (which may affect more than 1 in 10 people) is hypoglycaemia (low blood sugar) when the medicine is taken with a sulphonylurea or insulin.
 For the full list of all side effects and restrictions with Jardiance, see the package leaflet.

 Why is Jardiance approved?

 The Agency’s Committee for Medicinal Products for Human Use (CHMP) decided that Jardiance’s benefits are greater than its risks and recommended that it be approved for use in the EU.
 The CHMP concluded that Jardiance was shown to be effective in lowering blood glucose levels in patients with type 2 diabetes, when given alone or in combination with other diabetes medicines with different mechanisms of action.
+Jardiance was also shown to reduce cardiovascular events in patients with type 2 diabetes who already had cardiovascular disease.
 In addition, beneficial reductions in weight and blood pressure were seen in patients treated with Jardiance.
-However, the benefits of the medicine are lower in patients with renal impairment, and the CHMP recommended that the medicine not be used in some patients, depending on their kidney function.
+However, the blood glucose lowering effects of the medicine are lower in patients with kidney impairment, and the CHMP recommended that the medicine not be used in some patients, depending on their kidney function.
 Regarding safety, overall the side effects were considered manageable.

 What measures are being taken to ensure the safe and effective use of Jardiance?

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Jardiance have been included in the summary of product characteristics and the package leaflet.

 Other information about Jardiance

 The European Commission granted a marketing authorisation valid throughout the European Union for Jardiance on 22 May 2014.

 For more information about treatment with Jardiance, read the package leaflet (also part of the EPAR) or contact your doctor or pharmacist.